-Road remains closed as fire services work to control fire
+Waterfall Way between Dorrigo and Bellingen remains closed

+A light rain shower did little to help the fire fighting efforts.

+"They had a light drizzle but not enough to dampen the flames," Supt McArdle said.

-MOTORISTS are urged to avoid travelling along Waterfall Way, Thora, as fire services work on controlling a suspicious bushfire.
+ORIGINAL: MOTORISTS are urged to avoid travelling along Waterfall Way, Thora, as fire services work on controlling a suspicious bushfire.

 RFS Mid North Coast Superintendent Sean McArdle said the fire on the steep terrain had closed the road.

-Note: UPDATE: WATERFALL Way between Dorrigo and Bellingen remains closed as a bushfire burns at Thora.
-UPDATE: LARGE water bombing aircraft were tasked to help fire crews on the ground combat a large bushfire at Thora.